sankeer28/VoiceAid/README.md

 ## Contributions

 Contributions are welcome!
 If you'd like to contribute to VoiceAid, feel free to fork this repository and submit a pull request with your changes.
+## next steps:
+- when I say stop talking it should display the text on the display
+- chat history implementation for same file, once file is deleted chat history should be deleted